guyinatuxedo/ctf/README.md

 + shellphish_how2heap/house-of-power:  Get malloc to allocate space outside of the heap by editing the Wilderness Value, after that edit memory outside of the heap.
 + shellphish_how2heap/unsorted_bin_into_stack: Only works if compiled with glibc option `tcache-option` disabled.
 Get malloc to return pointer to stack by overwriting data for unsorted bin.
 + shellphish_how2heap/unsorted_bin_attack: Only works if compiled with glibc option `tcache-option` disabled.
 Get write to stack value by allocating unsorted bin with overwritten bk pointer.
++ shellphis_how2heap/house-of-einherjar:  Only works if compiled with glibc option `tcache-option` disabled.
+Get malloc to return pointer to fake chunk (must know address of fake chunk) anywhere in memory, with a null byte overflow.